 - chapters scanned from published books, or articles scanned from hard copy volumes of periodicals – these can only be made available via the Library’s eReadings service

 - full-text articles downloaded from electronic resources subscribed to by the University Library.
-Access to these resources is governed by contracts, which do not permit files to be downloaded to other locations where students can access them.
+Access to these resources is governed by contracts, which do not permit files to be downloaded and then uploaded to other locations where students can access them.
 If you do this, you may breach the contract conditions for the electronic resources.
 Ask Library staff to create links to articles you want your students to read or create the links yourself.

 - copies of purchased or hired DVDs.
 This is an infringement of copyright, unless you have the copyright owner’s permission.
 S200AB may allow you to upload a film after completing a 6 step test, provided copy protection locks are not removed.